Spain Raises Energy Storage and Green Hydrogen Targets in Final 2023-2030 NECP

 Credit: Pixabay

-The Spanish government has finalized its 2023-2030 National Integrated Energy and Climate Plan (NECP), making only minor adjustments to the draft version, primarily increasing targets for energy storage and .
+The Spanish government has finalized its 2023-2030 National Integrated Energy and Climate Plan (NECP), making only minor adjustments to the draft version, primarily increasing targets for and green .
 The updated plan follows a significant leap in goals compared to its 2021 predecessor, aiming for an 81% share of renewables in electricity generation and a 32% reduction in greenhouse gas emissions from 1990 levels by 2030.

 The final version, released recently, sets a new energy storage target of 22.5 GW for 2030, up from 22 GW in the draft.
 Additionally, the target for electrolysis capacity has been raised to 12 GW, from 11 GW previously outlined.